-The federal government has denied that the date of the proposed marriage equality plebiscite has been finalised after reports that it will be held in February next year.
+The federal government denies the date the proposed marriage equality finalising the plebiscite.
+The following reports suggest it will occur in February next year.

 News Corp reported on Saturday night that voters will go to the polls next February to answer the question, “Do you approve of a law to permit people of the same sex to marry?”

 But a spokesperson for the Prime Minister told Fairfax Media on Sunday: “The mechanics of the plebiscite, including the specific question and the timing, are subject to the usual cabinet process.
-No decisions have as yet been made.”
+We have not made any decisions yet.”

-“The government has always said that a decision on same-sex marriage will be made by a vote of all Australians in a national plebiscite to be held as soon as practicable,” the spokesperson said.
+“The government said that a decision on same-sex marriage will be made by a vote of all Australians in a national plebiscite to be held as soon as practicable,” the spokesperson said.

-Attorney-General George Brandis said last month the matter of public funding for the “Yes” and “No” plebiscite campaigns was yet to be decided.
-News Corp reported that senior cabinet ministers are opposed to the public funding on the grounds it would add to the vote’s estimated $160 million cost and fuel homophobia.
+Last month, Attorney-General George Brandis stated that the decision on public funding for the “Yes” and “No” plebiscite campaigns remains pending.
+Senior cabinet ministers, according to News Corp, oppose public funding because it would increase the vote’s estimated $160 million cost and potentially fuel homophobia.

 Australian Marriage Equality called on the government to guarantee neither campaign will receive taxpayer funding.